orcasmedialab/lineupSim/README.md

 ## Notes & Future Improvements

 *   This simulation focuses solely on the batting team's performance.
-Opposing pitching and defense are not dynamically factored in beyond the assumed league-average outcomes reflected in the input player stats.
+Opposing pitching and defense are not dynamically factored-in beyond the assumed league-average outcomes reflected in the input player stats.

 *   Baserunning logic, while enhanced, still simplifies some situations (e.g., no explicit modeling of runner speed differences beyond XBP, basic DP trigger logic, no hit-and-run, no simulation of SB/CS attempts during play).

+**Bugs**
+   *   stdout errors
+   *   Orchestrator failing to write CSV results

+**General ToDo**
+   *   Verbose output is being printed to console in CSV mode
+   *   Ensure that CSV is being appended to after each lineup combination (after each set of `num_games` completes)
+   *   Implement stealing
+   *   Create simple web interface for website use
+   *   Modify indicies for weighted baserunner outs
+   *   Probability parameter(s) for scoring on sac flies
+   *   (Consider) Disable printing average scores to terminal
+   *   Change "lineup" in config to "roster", and replace elsewhere.
+Roster can contain more than 9 players, but fails if at least 9 are not listed.
+Come up with a way to detmine which players are selected for permutations by orchestrator.
+   *   CSVs should be saved to log/ directory
+   *   No need for orchestrator to write final row with total runs to CSV

 Does not model errors explicitly.

 Could be extended to include pitching stats, fielding variations, more granular baserunning decisions, weather effects, park factors, etc.

 Consider using `multiprocessing` within `orchestrator.py` to significantly speed up the permutation testing on multi-core machines.

+Expanding on "granular baserunning decisions", consider implementing proper strategic baserunning that incorporates factors like runner speed, and placement of batted balls. (i.e. Mamiko Kato et al., 2025, https://journals.sagepub.com/doi/10.1177/22150218251313931).
+Furthermore, an accurate simulation would also incorporate tagouts on attempted "extra base" advancements.

+Explore means of visually representing results